huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 pipeline.enable_model_cpu_offload()
 ```

-You can use the pipeline similarly to how you normally use the controlnet pipelines.
-The only difference is that you can specify a `pag_scale` parameter.
+You can use the pipeline in the same way you normally use ControlNet pipelines, with the added option to specify a `pag_scale` parameter.
 Note that PAG works well for unconditional generation.
-In this example, we will generate an image without using a prompt.
+In this example, we will generate an image without a prompt.

 ```py
 from diffusers.utils import load_image